 5. Business stakeholders having a long-term product view

 As we know, there is a big gap between what business stakeholders want and what developers can physically deliver.
-With long-term approach, developers know in advance, what awaits them in the following weeks, so they are not pushed into corners.
+With a long-term approach, developers know in advance, what awaits them in the following weeks, so they are not pushed into corners.
 And yes, this helps maintain the code quality.

 6. Regular refactoring, especially with legacy projects

 Refactoring is changing the structure of the code without changing its behavior and functionality.
-Say you have a wooden house and you want to change it into the one made of bricks.
+Say you have a wooden house and you want to change it into one made of bricks.
 It still will function as a shelter, but the technology will differ.
 At bPol, we have a rule of 5% refactor per sprint.
-On the other side, refactoring can’t be overdone as it will slow down development of new features.
+On the other side, refactoring can’t be overdone as it will slow down the development of new features.